 The complete list of the 65 commission-free ETFs is here.
 I see a handful of good ones.
 Overall, the list isn’t as good as the 101 commission-free ETFs at TD Ameritrade, which also include 32 Vanguard ETFs.
-However, when you combine the iShares ETFs with Fidelity’s Spartan index funds, you can come up with a pretty good portfolio when I mix and match and pay $8 a trade to get Vanguard ETFs when necessary.
+However, when you combine the iShares ETFs with Fidelity’s Spartan index funds, you can come up with a pretty good portfolio when you mix and match and pay $8 a trade to get Vanguard ETFs when necessary.

 US Broad Market

 Fidelity already has an open-end fund Spartan Total Market Index Fund (FSTVX) with an expense ratio at only 0.07%.
-The minimum investment for the Advantage class was lowered from $100k to $10k earlier this year.
+The minimum investment for the Advantage class is only $10k.
 This fund will work just fine.
 I don’t need to use an ETF.

 US Small Cap

 If I want to overweight US small cap or small cap value, Fidelity offers iShares S&P 600 ETF (IJR) and iShares S&P 600 Value ETF (IJS) commission-free.
-These are new on the list.
-They replaced ETFs based on Russell 2000 Indexes.
-I like these better than the Russell ones, although for large purchases I would pay $8 a trade and get Vanguard’s small cap or small cap value ETF (VB or VBR).
+I like these better than ones based on the Russell indices.
+For large purchases I would pay $8 a trade and get Vanguard’s small cap or small cap value ETF (VB or VBR).

 International Broad Market

-iShares Core MSCI Total International Stock ETF (IXUS) is new on the commission-free list.
+iShares Core MSCI Total International Stock ETF (IXUS) is on the commission-free list.
 IXUS includes emerging markets and international small caps.
 It’s a well-rounded fund, except it’s too new.
 Asset size and trading volumes are very low.
 Fidelity’s open-end fund Spartan Global ex U.S. Index Fund (FSGDX) includes both developed and emerging markets but it does not include international small caps.